Get things rolling and ensure your not for profit data projects are as successful and sustainable as they can be with this 15 step pathway.

 Step 14: Communicate your Findings

 Congratulations, you’ve done the hard work!
 Now it’s time to communicate outputs and findings to the relevant stakeholders, including the data owners.
 This will ensure the results of the project can be put to good use.
 We also suggest enabling an open feedback mechanism to allow for suggestions and queries.

 Step 15: Reflect, Learn and Share

 Now that you’ve completed your first data project, give yourself a pat on the back!

 Lastly: get involved with the larger NFP data world!
 As part of our mission to boost the social sector’s data capacity, we’ve been fostering a community of socially minded data scientists.
-We held Melbourne’s first Datathon for Social Good and we run the Data for Social Good meetup.
-We’d love not-for-profit folks to take part and make connections.
+We held Melbourne’s first Datathon for Social Good and ran a popular data-for-social-good meetup.

 - Data capability self-assessment

 - Using a parking lot for ideas